-An acute myopathy has been reported with the use of high doses of corticosteroids, most often occurring in patients with disorders of neuromuscular transmission (eg, myasthenia gravis) or in patients receiving concomitant therapy with anticholinergics, such as neuromuscular blocking drugs (eg, pancuronium).
+An acute myopathy has been reported with the use of high doses of corticosteroids, most often occurring in patients with disorders of neuromuscular transmission (e.g., myasthenia gravis) or in patients receiving concomitant therapy with anticholinergics, such as neuromuscular blocking drugs (e.g., pancuronium).
 This acute myopathy is generalized, may involve ocular and respiratory muscles, and may result in quadriparesis.
 Elevations of creatine kinase may occur.
-Cases of rhabdomyolysis have been reported.
 Clinical improvement or recovery after stopping corticosteroids may require weeks to years.